-- The Chair, appointed by Scottish Ministers. - The Principal and Chief Executive of the College. - A person being elected by the teaching (curriculum) staff from among their own number. - A person being elected by the service/support (non-curriculum) staff from among their own number. - 2 Two persons as Trade Union nominated members (one nominated by support staff unions and the other nominated by the teaching staff union), in addition to the elected staff representatives, for partnership working.
-Currently with interim observer status until legislation is passed by the Scottish Parliament.
-While observers attending board meetings will receive information provided to other members of the board (including papers and minutes), they may not be permitted to formally vote on matters submitted for a vote however, they may be granted the right to speak at meetings, following permission by the Chair.
+- The Chair, appointed by Scottish Ministers. - The Principal and Chief Executive of the College. - A person being elected by the teaching (curriculum) staff from among their own number. - A person being elected by the service/support (non-curriculum) staff from among their own number. - Two persons as Trade Union nominated members (one nominated by support staff unions and the other nominated by the teaching staff union), in addition to the elected staff representatives, for partnership working.

-- The Chair would also determine if there were any reserved matters that it was not appropriate for an observer to receive papers or be included in discussion. - 2 Two persons being appointed by being nominated by the Students' Association of the College from among students of the College (this includes students on a sabbatical year). - Up to 12 other people, not being members of staff or full-time students, who have experience in different industry sectors, commercial or employment matters, or the practice of a profession, or who represent the Third Sector, Public Sector Bodies or Trades Union, or who otherwise have an interest in the College and in further and higher education and who represent the demography and diversity of the region (these appointments will be the "Non-Executive Members"). - While observers attending board meetings will receive information provided to other members of the board (including papers and minutes), they may not be permitted to formally vote on matters submitted for a vote however, they may be granted the right to speak at meetings, following permission by the Chair.
+- Two persons being appointed by being nominated by the Students' Association of the College from among students of the College (this includes students on a sabbatical year). - Up to 12 other people, not being members of staff or full-time students, who have experience in different industry sectors, commercial or employment matters, or the practice of a profession, or who represent the Third Sector, Public Sector Bodies or Trades Union, or who otherwise have an interest in the College and in further and higher education and who represent the demography and diversity of the region (these appointments will be the "Non-Executive Members"). - While observers attending board meetings will receive information provided to other members of the board (including papers and minutes), they may not be permitted to formally vote on matters submitted for a vote however, they may be granted the right to speak at meetings, following permission by the Chair.
 The Chair would also determine if there were any reserved matters that it was not appropriate for an observer to receive papers or be included in discussion.